CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: Experiments

-\textbf{Subjective Evaluation:} Fig. \ref{fig:sub} shows violin plots of the listening test results.
-For naturalness, ParlerTTS performs best on IN, while CLARITY outperforms both alternatives on CN and GB.
-SG results are similar across systems, with CosyVoice2 slightly worse.
-This aligns with the NISQA scores in Fig. \ref{fig:objective_results}.
-CLARITY demonstrates superior accent consistency with reduced bias across all accents.
-Both CLARITY and ParlerTTS maintain gender consistency, whereas CosyVoice2 mimics prompt speech rather than following user instructions.
-Overall, CLARITY best aligns with user instructions.
+Listening test naturalness results are presented as violin plots in Fig. \ref{fig:sub} for four example dialects of English (Singapore, India, Great Britain and China, clockwise from top left), comparing scores obtained from CosyVoice2, ParlerTTS and CLARITY.
+It is clear that CLARITY peforms best for CN and GB whereas ParlerTTS performs best on IN.
+The SG results are similar across systems.
+The results align well with the NISQA scores in Fig. \ref{fig:objective_results}, confirming that CLARITY demonstrates superior accent consistency with reduced bias across all accents.
+In fact both CLARITY and ParlerTTS maintain gender consistency, whereas CosyVoice2 mimics prompt speech rather than following user instructions.
+Overall, the results shown that CLARITY best aligns with user instructions.